Tappr/tappr-slate/source/includes/_three_party_integration.md

 }
 ```

-Create a transaction to take payment.
+Create a transaction to take payment or perform a refund.
 Refer to [Authentication](#authentication) to learn how to get the value of sign in request params.

 If a transaction is created, the transaction object will be returned with status of waiting waiting for tappr smart terminal to complete the payment.